 - The USA is the biggest market for most globally successful social media channels

-- Pinterest is the social channel experiencing the highest growth at 4377 per cent
+- Pinterest and Instagram are experiencing the highest growth

-- Facebook adoption is growing at a faster than expected rate
+- Facebook adoption is growing among older generations

 - The majority of online video viewers use YouTube